-We live in a strange new world, where the majority of humans live in cities and where the vast majority of our food is grown in monocrops on large, industrial farms.
-Even big organic farms can take the shape of a factory, without holistic engagement with the agroecology and social systems that they exist within.
-Most of us grew up with little understanding of where our food comes from, let alone learning the magical knowledge of how to grow it ourselves.
+We live in a strange new world, where many people live in cities and where the vast majority of our food is grown in monocrops on large, industrial farms.
+Even big organic farms can take the shape of factories, with little holistic engagement in the agroecological and social systems that they’re a part of.
+Most of us grew up with barely any understanding of where our food came from, let alone the magical knowledge of how to grow it ourselves.

 But no matter who you are, your ancestors had deeply rich relationships with their food, whether they tended gardens or tended the garden of wild nature.
 Now is the time to reclaim your birthright and replenish the knowledge that is at the core of living in harmony on planet earth.

 Get gardening mentorship while learning through your own experience.

 It may sound strange, but we’ve had many students who have helped out on farms, yet don’t have the confidence to plant gardens on their own.
 In fact, there’s something very different about actually planning and planting a garden from scratch, rather than being told exactly what to do and where.

 The Online Gardening School gives you the skills and tools you need to be able to grow a garden for yourself, from the ground up, whether it’s 6’x6’ or 60’x60’.
 In other words, we give you guidance and support, but you’re in charge of making decisions and customizing your garden to fit your personal needs.
 We’ve learned about soils, seeds, weeds, and gardening techniques all over the world, but you’re the world’s leading expert on your garden.
 Together, we’ll create a synergy that leads to success.
 You’ll also grow a sense of empowerment and ownership over your work and accomplishments as you develop a reciprocal relationship with your own garden.

 It is time to taste the fruits — and vegetables — of your labor.